MaggieShao596/The_Calorie_Step_Connection/README.md

 The distribution is right-skewed, with most recipes falling between 0 and 800 calories.

+### Bivariate Analysis

-Also, We explored the relationship between calorie group and numbers of preperation steps.
+We explored the relationship between calorie group and number of preparation steps.

 <iframe
-  src="assets/calorie_group_box.html"
+  src="assets/steps_by_calorie_group.html"
   width="800"
   height="500"
   frameborder="0"
 ></iframe>

-The box plot shows that recipes in the Very High calorie group tend to have more preparation steps compared to the Low calorie group.
-This suggests that higher-calorie recipes are generally more complex to prepare.
+The box plot shows a clear upward trend — recipes in the Very High calorie group have noticeably higher median steps and a wider spread compared to the Low calorie group.
+This suggests that higher-calorie recipes tend to be more complex to prepare.

-## Data Cleaning and Exploratory Data Analysis

 ## Assessment of Missingness